ciroduro01/Programacion_con_Python/README.md

 ---

-# "Programming with Python" Projects Portfolio
+# "Programming with Python" Projects Portfolio (English)

 ## Repository Overview
 This portfolio of 15 projects demonstrates a comprehensive mastery of Python development, from algorithmic efficiency and the fundamentals of Object-Oriented Programming (OOP) to building **full-stack applications** and automated data **pipelines**.
 Each project is designed to build a track record of various Python tools, culminating in the development of production systems, such as a RESTful API with **Flask** and a professional blog with the **Django** framework.